CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/img-01-04.png)

 1. This is the environment in which all users are makers and can build their apps and flows.
 Think of this environment as supporting personal productivity use of the platform.
 This is also the default location used by any customizations built with Power Apps in Office apps.
-The default environment can’t be deleted, but you can rename it to make clear its purpose.
+The default environment can’t be deleted, but you can rename it to make its purpose clear.

-1. Select the default environment by Selecting the name in the list to drill down into the detail page.
+1. Select the default environment by selecting the name in the list to drill down into the detail page.

     ![](images/M01/denv.png)